Stuffed Acorn Squash

 The natural shape of this neat little squash is perfect for adding stuffing.
 This delicious Vegan Stuffed Acorn Squash recipe is packed with beta carotene and fiber, and makes a beautiful table display, especially during the holidays!

-A number of years ago, I made this recipe for a Food for Life class I was teaching, and it was a huge hit!
+Several years ago, I made this recipe for a Food for Life class I was teaching, and it was a huge hit!
 One participant said they would be perfect for an upscale dining restaurant.
-Not only beautiful and delicious but very nutritious as well.
+It is not only beautiful and delicious but very nutritious as well.
+This recipe is so good, that it was even published on the T. Colin Campbell Center for Nutrition Studies website.

 What is acorn squash?